rafibayer/rafibayer.github.io/_posts/2023-07-05-rustMutex.md

 }
 ```

-Now we've introduced a lot of complexity over whos job it is to acquire and release the lock, and where it's safe to assume the lock is held.
+Now we've introduced a lot of complexity over whose job it is to acquire and release the lock, and where it's safe to assume the lock is held.
 Enforcing that usages of these functions actually acquire the lock to protect their data is entirely the responsibility of the programmer, there isn't any real relationship between the mutex and data other than the fact that they are in the same struct.
 Even with proper acquisition, it's easy to make mistakes like passing the map to another thread that might outlive the scope in which we have the lock.

 Rust protects us from all these mistakes, we can apply the same pattern, locking our Mutex outside of our business logic, and assuming we have it inside.
 The difference is that Rust will never allow us to access the data without first acquiring the lock, and since the lock is held for the lifetime of the reference, the data can never escape the scope of the lock.

 ```rust
 struct Balances {